asuh/frontend-setup/readme.md

 ### Installing multiple applications

 Brew Cask is awesome because now that you understand what it does, you can install all your favorite apps in one command!
-Here's a list of my favorite apps that I need for development on a regular basis.
+Here's a list of my favorite apps, including Google Chrome, that I need for development on a regular basis.

     $ brew cask install google-chrome firefox opera github sourcetree imageoptim clamxav vlc filezilla transmission skype virtualbox appcleaner